Plumber Salary by State

 Journeyman plumber salary by state

 The BLS median wage reflects the midpoint for all plumbers, pipefitters, and steamfitters — a mix of apprentices, journeymen, and master plumbers.
-If you’re a licensed journeyman plumber, your pay generally sits between the BLS 50th and 75th percentile for your state.
+If you’re a licensed journeyman, your pay typically sits between the BLS 50th and 75th percentile for your state.

 State Est. Journeyman Wage (Annual) Est. Journeyman Wage (Hourly) Notes